raelgc/libqtwebkit-qupzillaplugins/README.md

 Deb package for qtwebkit-plugins library

-# Build the .so library
+## Build the .so library

+Enter the package folder:

+    cd libqtwebkit-qupzillaplugins-1.0

 Update the `Makefile`: